learn-co-students/kwk-l2-flowchart-project-template-kwk-students-l2-chi-080618/README.md

 Instead of having a user select a specific image based only on a text prompt, lookup how to use an [HTML `<audio>` tag][audio] and play a sound when a prompt is updated (i.e. a lion's roar), and have them guess which answer prompt the sound is associated with (i.e. lion or tiger).

 ---

+## Most Importantly

+Have fun with it!
+Take what we have provided (or not!) and run with it in whatever direction you see fit.